SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron spoke up, "Okay everypony, let's start the tour!"

-Everypony was standing just outside a massive building with a giant sliding door that was open.
+Everypony was standing just outside the oversized door of an even more oversized building.
 Iron lead them just inside to the left, where a pony was waiting next to a scale.

-Iron turned around and introduced this new pony and what he did.
+Iron turned to the group and introduced this new pony and what he did.
 "This is Ticket Tally.
 He operates this scale whenever ponies bring in certain metal."

-Ticket greeted the children, "Hello!"
+Ticket Tally greeted the children, "Hello!"

 The kids greeted back all at once.

 Ticket pointed at the scale.
-"This metal plate has a magical gemstone embedded in it that projects the weight of whatever is on it on this here wall."
-He finished by pointing at the wall.
+"This plate has a magical gemstone embedded in it that projects the weight of whatever is on it onto this here wall."
+He emphasized it by pointing at the wall.

-Iron continued, "Ticket here takes the metal they bring in and places it on the scale before writing down how much weight it says on the pony's ticket."
+Iron continued, "Ticket here takes the metal that's brought in and places it on the scale, then records the weight on the pony's ticket."

-Ticket finished, "I make sure that the metal is separated correctly and that no dirty metal gets mixed in with the clean."
+Ticket continued, "I make sure the metal is separated correctly, so that no dirty metal gets mixed in with the clean."

 Sweetie Belle raised her hoof.